tlynam/interview_project/README.md

 computed data.
 We'll need to add that to the_logz.

-Please update the_logz page to display which responses came from the database and which were calculated mathmatically.
+Please update the_logz page to display which responses came from the database and which were calculated mathematically.
 Call it "exact" vs "calculated"

 ### Challenge #8